whitenode/riak_mapreduce_utils/README.markdown

 **map_metafilter** allows records to be filtered out from the result set based on Bucket and meta data (2i and user metadata).

+**map_delete** allows deletes to be performed where the data resides.
+This complements the [reduce phase delete function](http://contrib.basho.com/delete_keys.html) available through [Basho contrib](http://contrib.basho.com/).
+It can be configured to only process records belonging to a specific Bucket.

 **map_id** returns readable bucket and key pairs.

 **map_key** returns readable keys.

 **map_datasize** returns the size of the stored object.

+**map_readrepair** performs a read repair on the record passed in.

 Installation
 ============